andreluza/species_habitat_interactions/README.md

 | FD_direct   |      0.9171699 |
 | FD_indirect |      0.7931465 |

-Finally, we can now plot the robustness curves and the trait space.
+Finally, we can now plot the robustness curves for direct and indirect effects of the removal of partite A species on the other partities.

 ``` r
 # plot